-The 5 Lifecycle Marketing Stages (and what to do with them)
+The 5 eCommerce Lifecycle Marketing Stages (and what to do with them)

 Stage 1: Awareness

 Let’s bring in everyone we can that could be a potential customer!
-Every marketer and store owner is aware of this phase of the buying journey - awareness, AKA “spreading the word”.
+Marketers and retail or wholesale business owners are aware of this phase of the buying journey - awareness, AKA “spreading the word”.

 At this stage in the lifecycle of the customer, you want to draw their attention, get them familiar with your brand and products, and really get them to click with you.